What to Know about Hair Loss During Pregnancy

 • Hair loss during pregnancy

-• How can I stop my hair from falling out during pregnancy?
+• How to prevent hair loss during pregnancy?

 Does pregnancy affect your hair?